• Skip to primary navigation

 Whisk together:

-• 1/4 cup hummus either homemade or store-bought (or use about 1/3 cup cannellini beans)
+• 1/4 cup hummus, either homemade or store-bought (or use about 1/3 cup cannellini beans)

 • 1/4 cup fresh lemon juice

-• 2 tablespoon nutritional yeast
+• 2 tablespoons nutritional yeast

-• 1 1/2 teaspoons Worchestershire sauce
+• 1 1/2 teaspoons vegan Worchestershire sauce

-• 2 large cloves garlic, minced
+• 2 large cloves of garlic, minced

 • 2 teaspoons Dijon mustard